 - Make sure your audience can share your content easily

 Every blog post, every web page and every single email you send to customers should be sharable.
-Ensure you’ve included Twitter, Facebook and Stumbleupon share buttons on all of your content.
+Ensure you’ve included all of your social media accounts on all of your content.
 As a result, you are opening up another free marketing channel which is your customer base.
 They can become marketers for you by sharing your content with their friends and followers.

 In truth, there’s no better time to be devoid of a marketing budget.
 King of the castle is content marketing, and all that requires is some creative thinking, the ability to express yourself and time.
 Combine that with some of the free marketing tools suggested above, and you’ll be amazed at the results.